 - Correctly add SF State school code 00115400 to your Dream Application.
 You can also search by name SAN FRANCISCO STATE UNIVERSITY under College Search.

 - If you cannot answer “Yes” to any of the Dependency Questions, you must provide parent information.
 Your parent must provide the requested tax and income information.

 - Household size does not mean everyone who lives with you or your parent if you are dependent.
 Household size is anyone in the immediate family who receives more than 50% support from a dependent student’s parents or an independent student.

 - Make sure to electronically sign your application, and review your confirmation page for errors.
 If required, your parent will need to sign using the Parent PIN.
 Your parent will need to save this PIN in order to reuse it on future applications.
 Any errors, such as a missing Parent PIN, will be highlighted in red, and you must correct them in order for your Dream App to be processed successfully.

-For more detailed question-by-question information, you can also check out the California Student Aid Commission’s CA Dream Application Instructions.
+For more detailed question-by-question information, you can also check out the California Student Aid Commisson’s Resources for CA Dream Act Application.

 Special Alert from the California Student Aid Commission

 Per CSAC and the California Department of Education’s Joint Letter: